Hello and welcome to my watch box 🙂

 You can find photos of my watches under the collection tab, where most watches are sorted by the text written on the dial (usually this is a brand, but not always).
 Watches are grouped by sub-type in the discover tab, and you can find many other helpful resources in the links tab.

 Of course, the burning question is: why Soviet watches?
 The simple answer is that I like them.
 At their heart, Soviet watches are functional and utilitarian, but dig further and you uncover a world of mystery and intrigue, color and pizazz.
-I am not collector of watches as much as I am a collector of history and culture — fragments of a life that once was.
+I am not a collector of watches as much as I am a collector of history and culture — fragments of a life that once was.
 And indeed, these timepieces have an incredible tale to tell.
 They tell the stories of an industry in its infancy; of war and triumph and loss; of burgeoning technology; of the mother who bestowed upon her son a token of her love.
 These glimpses into a bygone era bring inanimate objects to life.